 Whatever you do, avoid staying overnight in the city of Halong Bay.
 It is particularly uninspiring.

-What to avoid in Sapa Vietnam.
+What to avoid in Sapa, Vietnam

-I have read many horror stories about the overnight busses in Vietnam, but in my experience, they’re not that bad.
-They are far more comfortable than an overnight flight, with room to stretch out your legs and lie down.
+Sleeper busses, which are used during the day too, are far more comfortable than an overnight flight, with room to stretch out your legs and lie down.
 Just make sure you pack a very small bag to carry on board and stow everything else under the bus — you share your seat with whatever you bring onboard.

-As long as you don’t expect to get much sleep and come prepared with lots of podcasts or music to listen to, the overnight busses in Vietnam are an efficient and eco-friendly way of getting around.
+As long as you don’t expect to get much sleep and come prepared with lots of podcasts or music to listen to, the busses in Vietnam are an efficient and eco-friendly way of getting around.

 Avoid the street donuts in Hanoi!

-You will not walk around Hanoi for long before a woman with a basket of tempting donuts approaches you.
+You will not walk around Hanoi for long before a woman with a basket of donuts approaches you.
 They look tasty but don’t be tempted.
 The locals won’t touch them since no one really knows what kind of oil they’re fried in or how they’re handled.

 There are lots of great street foods to try in Hanoi.
 Just take a look at our Hanoi vegetarian food guide to find out where to eat!

-How to avoid overwhelm during Vietnam travel.
+How to avoid overwhelm during Vietnam travel

 Vietnam can be busy, noisy and dirty.
 It can also be peaceful and astonishingly beautiful.
 Make sure you plan some peaceful and remote activities (like trekking or boat trips) to offset the stress of Vietnam’s vibrant cities.